New Mexico: Population

 The 2020 census recorded a population of 2,117,522, an increase of 2.8% from 2,059,179 in the 2010 census.
 This was the lowest rate of growth in the western U.S. after Wyoming, and among the slowest nationwide.
-By comparison, between 2000 and 2010, New Mexico's population increased by 11.7% from 1,819,046among the fastest growth rates in the country.
+By comparison, between 2000 and 2010, New Mexico's population increased by 11.7% from 1,819,046—among the fastest growth rates in the country.
 A report commissioned in 2021 by the New Mexico Legislature attributed the state's slow growth to a negative net migration rate, particularly among those 18 or younger, and to a 19% decline in the birth rate.
-However, growth among Hispanics and Native Americans remained healthy.
+However, growth among Hispanics and Native Americans remained healthy."Even though New Mexico's under-18 population shrank by 8.3%, the analysts found that the Hispanic population increased slightly and the Native American population grew by 10%, signaling long-term growth in diversity."

-Estimates from the U.S. Census Bureau found a slight decrease in population, with 3,333 fewer people from July 2021 to July 2022.
+The U.S. Census Bureau estimated a slight decrease in population, with 3,333 fewer people from July 2021 to July 2022.
 This was attributed to deaths exceeding births by roughly 5,000, with net migration mitigating the loss by 1,389.

 More than half of New Mexicans (51.4%) were born in the state; 37.9% were born in another state; 1.1% were born in either Puerto Rico, an island territory, or abroad to at least one American parent; and 9.4% were foreign born (compared to a national average of roughly 12%).
 Almost a quarter of the population (22.7%) was under the age of 18, and the state's median age of 38.4 is slightly above the national average of 38.2.
 New Mexico's somewhat older population is partly reflective of its popularity among retirees: It ranked as the most popular retirement destination in 2018, with an estimated 42% of new residents being retired.